How to save for your dream home and Determine What You Can Afford

 A general rule of thumb is that your mortgage payment shouldn’t be more than 28% of your monthly income, and you shouldn’t be paying more than 36% of your monthly income towards your total debt.
 A mortgage shouldn’t overextend your budget and prevent you from saving money.
 For some of us, saving for a mortgage takes months, and for others it takes years.
 Depending on the circumstance, each of us will take a different journey to homeownership.

 Everyone has an opportunity for homeownership.
 Even those of us with lower incomes have a chance if we accept a little assistance.
-Before we look into different mortgage options though we need to understand where we sit on the spectrum.
+Before we look into different mortgage options, we need to understand where we sit on the spectrum.

-In addition to your down payment there are other factors that affect your mortgage payment, so it’s impossible to know the exact cost until you see your loan estimate.
-Though, a mortgage calculator gives you a great general idea that will help you set your initial savings goal.
+In addition to your down payment, there are other factors that affect your mortgage payment, so it’s impossible to know the exact cost until you see your loan estimate.
+However, a mortgage calculator gives you a great general idea that will help you set your initial savings goal.
 To develop a plan, you’ll need to figure out average housing costs in the areas where you are interested in moving.
 Generally, lenders advise you have 20% prepared for a down payment.
-Without a strong down payment you will pay more over the lifetime of your loan.
+Without a strong down payment, you will pay more over the lifetime of your loan.

 Here is where you need to decide on your goal.
 Although 20% is a recommended goal, it is not always necessary.
 Calculate your down payment and monthly payments using a mortgage calculator.
 A calculator can help you determine what kind of expense a mortgage payment could be on your budget.
 Using the 28% rule, you can estimate what type of mortgage payment you can realistically afford.

 Creating a budget will help you understand how much money you’re spending and what you’re spending it on.
 Thankfully, understanding your spending habits is easier than ever.
 Your bank probably offers a program that is already tracking your spending.
 Not to mention, there are a paralyzing number of budgeting apps you have access to through your phone.
-Mint, Pocket Guard, and Simple to name a few you may want to consider.
+You may want to consider Mint, Pocket Guard, and Simple, to name a few.

 An excellent way to understand what your budget should look like is by using the 50/30/20 rule developed by Balance.
 This rule suggests you use 50% of your budget for needs, 30% of your budget for wants, and 20% for savings.
 As you begin calculating each of your budget expenses, it may be a good idea to overestimate your budget items.
 It’s always better to have money left over at the end of the month, and overestimating your expenses will give you that cushion.